davemolk/ghost/README.md

 ```
 go install github.com/davemolk/ghost/cmd/ghost@latest
 ```
+Alternatively, use one of the binaries available in the release.

 ## Additional Notes
 * Occasionally, a limit of -1 erroneously returns no results (this happens with curl and in a browser).
 If this happens and you know you should be seeing something, use limit of -2.